NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/joints_interface.rst

       -  N.A.
       -  Ned 2 only

-The velocity profile for the steppers (in calibration_params.yaml and steppers_params.yaml) can be defined for TTL steppers only (thus for Ned2 only)
+The velocity profile for the steppers (in calibration_params.yaml and steppers_params.yaml) can be defined for TTL steppers only (thus for Ned2 only).

 It is defined according to the following graph :

 .. figure:: ../../../images/stack/low_level/steppers_velocity_profiles.png